Character varieties of higher dimensional representations and splittings of 3-manifolds: The Bruhat--Tits buildings associated to the special linear groups

-\begin{exmp}[Bruhat-Tits trees] In the case where $n$ equals $2$, the construction of $\mathcal{B}(SL(2)_{/(F,w)})$ explained above is none other than the classical construction of the {\em Bruhat-Tits tree} associated to $SL(2)_{/F}$, which is, for example, presented in \cite[Chapitre~II, Section~1]{Serre}.
-Note that the Bruhat-Tits trees play crucial roles in the original work of Culler and Shalen \cite{CS}. \end{exmp}
+\begin{exmp}[Bruhat--Tits trees] In the case where $n$ equals $2$, the construction of $\mathcal{B}(\mathrm{SL}(2)_{/(F,w)})$ explained above is none other than the classical construction of the {\em Bruhat--Tits tree} associated to $\mathrm{SL}(2)_{/F}$, which is, for example, presented in \cite[Chapitre~II, Section~1]{Serre}.
+Note that the Bruhat--Tits trees play crucial roles in the original work of Culler and Shalen \cite{CS}. \end{exmp}